 2.5 Net Promoter Score: Measuring Customer Satisfaction

-Net Promoter Score (NPS) is another popular metric to measure customer satisfaction.
-So what could be the score, it might be somewhere between -100 to +100.
+Net Promoter Score (NPS) including , Customer Effort Score (CES) and Customer Satisfaction Score (CSAT) are other popular metrics to measure customer experience and satisfaction.
+So what could be the score of customer experience?, it might be somewhere between -100 to +100.

 For example, you get as many as 100 responses in the Net Promoter Score survey with 20 responses are between 0-6 brackets, 20 responses are between 7-8 brackets, and the rest of the 60 responses are in the bracket of 9-10.

-MTTR is one of the best performance metrics that has the potential to repair.
-Now every software has a chance of mistake or bug, and it is your responsibility to provide a solution for them.
+MTTR is one of the best performance metrics that have the potential to repair from a security breach.
+Now every software development process has a chance of getting a bug, and it is your responsibility to provide a solution for them.

 In an ideal condition, you are expected to offer a quick fix solution, as more often than not, the software is in its production stage.
 MTTR is also used to determine the Software Testing Trends of the modern era.

-The mean time to repair (MTTR) metric measures the time period you are taking in order to deploy the fixes for the software.
-The lesser time you take, the better result you expect in the long run.
+The mean time to repair (MTTR) metric measures the time period you are taking in order to deploy the fixes for a security breach for the software.
+The less time you take, the better result you expect in the long run.

 For example, if you have spent a total of 100 hours on unplanned maintenance and during that 10 times failure has occurred, then MTTR would be 10 for this particular case.